Ella Fitzgerald and Molly: A Love Story

 Molly and I returned to Pasadena and she took us to a jazz club that was hosting a wonderful trio of musicians.
 We drank, talked, and danced till the morning hours.
 The next day I had to make the return five-and-a-half hour drive to Yosemite and suffer through the time and distance until I saw her again.

-It seems, judging by all accounts including my own, that Ella Fitzgerald still had the goods and delivered a perfect evening of song to all who were within earshot.
+It seems, judging by all accounts including my own, that Ella Fitzgerald still had the goods and delivered a perfect evening of song to all who were within earshot and it was evidenced by the glowing reviews that were printed in the Los Angeles newspapers after the show.

 My friend, and former choir mate, Daron Hagen, who is consummately sensitive and astute in all things musical, and one of the pre-eminent composers for the theater and concert halls in the United States, gave me this observation of Ms. Fitzgerald and her singing: